Siemens Combino: Kaohsiung Demonstrator

-A D-class Melbourne tram was borrowed by Siemens for a demonstrator in Kaohsiung for a three-month period in 2003-2004.
+A D2-class Melbourne tram was borrowed by Siemens for a demonstrator in Kaohsiung for a three-month period in 2003–2004.

 The city did not follow through with purchasing the cars or building a line after the trial.
 In 2013 the city began construction of the Circular LRT line, which utilises CAF Urbos vehicles.

 Poznań

 Poznań announced in 2002 a tender for low-floor trams.
 Siemens won the contract with Combino.
 Poznań ordered 14 trams, each consisting of five modules, three double doors and three bogies, identical to the Amsterdam version.
 The first Combino entered service at the end of 2003.
 Due to flaws in construction, not all trams were in active service.
 An agreement between Poznań and Siemens provided that the city would pay the fraction (31%) of trams' cost only after the refit of all 14 Combinos.
 Combinos were usually used on the Poznański Szybki Tramwaj (Poznań Fast Tram) (light rail), that is on lines 14, 15 and 16 until they got replaced by Solaris Tramino trams.
 Starting from then Combinos are used on different lines to provide access to low-floor trams in other parts of Poznań.